Freddie Freeman: International career

+Player profile

 Freeman's powerful swing, in which he moves his shoulders slightly before lowering his hands, has been described as "unorthodox" and compared to a tennis forehand.
 His hand-eye coordination and ability to adjust to pitchers from one plate appearance to the next have also drawn praise.

-He has had press coverage as a result of needing to wear glasses while competing professionally, until switching these for contact lenses, and repaired vision with Lasik surgery.
+He formerly wore contact lenses while playing, and occasionally even wore glasses, a rarity for position players in MLB, until finally having his vision repaired with Lasik surgery.

-Freeman's propensity to strike up conversations with opposing baserunners has been noted by several rival players.
-Freeman was described by Braves manager Brian Snitker as "my rock" and "everything that the Braves stand for."
+Freeman is viewed positively by fans and competitors who have described him as kind, humble, and a good leader.
+He is noted for his propensity to strike up conversations with opposing baserunners.
+Braves manager Brian Snitker described Freeman as "my rock" and "everything that the Braves stand for."
+Dodgers manager Dave Roberts described him as "the modern-day Tony Gwynn."

 Personal life

-Freeman is the son of Fredrick and Rosemary Freeman, both Canadian.
-Rosemary died of melanoma when Freeman was 10; Freeman always wears a long-sleeved shirt during games to honor her memory.
-Freeman has two older brothers, Andrew and Phillip, and is a sixth generation Salvationist.
-His cousin Carson Branstine is a tennis player.

 Freeman married Chelsea Goff in 2014.
-Goff appeared in season 8, episode 15 of Say Yes to the Dress: Atlanta.
+She appeared in season 8, episode 15 of Say Yes to the Dress: Atlanta.
 The couple has three sons.
+Freeman's youngest son, Maximus, was diagnosed with Guillain–Barré syndrome in 2024.
 While he played for the Braves, Freeman and his family lived in Atlanta during baseball season and in California during the off-season.
 Shortly after signing with the Dodgers, he commuted to Dodger Stadium from Corona del Mar and planned to maintain his Atlanta residence.
 Later, he began renting a home in Studio City.

 During a 2014 winter storm, Freeman was stuck in a traffic jam that was not moving.
 Freeman stayed stuck for hours until former teammate Chipper Jones arrived on his ATV and rescued Freeman.
 In January 2016, the Atlanta Braves announced a "Chipper Rescues Freddie" bobblehead night for the following season.
 This was used as a promotional night for the franchise.

+Freeman's cousin Carson Branstine is a professional tennis player.